 The theme is optimized for usability and speed, featuring AJAX-powered searching, infinite scroll, and a built-in mega menu.
 This one comes with a lot of styles to choose from out-of-the-box, but there’s lots of room for additional customization on the backend.

 A wide variety of popular 3rd party plugins are fully supported–MailChimp, Yoast, NinjaForms–all that good stuff.

 Martfury is flat, clean and leaves out many of the useless gimmicks and clutter common to contemporary themes, resulting in excellent UX: it’s speedy, mobile-ready, and a breeze to navigate and use, giving potential customers and users site a few more reasons to come back again next time.

 Like several other themes on our list, marketplace functionality is sold separately and provided by the EDD Marketplace bundle.
 We think Martfury is worth serious consideration if only for the effectiveness and understated elegance of its sleek, simple design.
 Additional templates are also included for building team pages, pricing tables, testimonial sections, and portfolios.

 Wow!
 It’s a theme not found on the ThemeForest marketplace!
 Walleto was designed by up-and-coming WordPress designer SiteMile.
 Both physical products and digital, downloadable products are supported.

-I hope that this article helped you a lot in order to find the perfect multi-vendor ecommerce theme for your website.
+All these multivendor themes are very flexible to create a multivendor marketplace website.
+I hope that this article helped you a lot in order to find the perfect multi-vendor eCommerce theme for your website.
 So, which one is your’s favorite?
-For any query feel free to comment below.
+For any queries feel free to comment below.
 Thanks for reading.